Educational Events

 March 10, 2026 – “Simplifying Soap and Cosmetic Regulations for Value-Added Producers” – Alaina Boyd, UT Center for Profitable Agriculture

-May 12, 2026 – Session Title TBA – Dr. Mark Morgan, UT Department of Food Science
+May 12, 2026 – “Current Tennessee Food Freedom Act – Updates and Clarifications” – Dr. Mark Morgan, UT Department of Food Science

 June 9, 2026 – Session Title TBA – Ty Wolaver, UT Center of Farm Management